akshadjaiswal/Namaste-JavaScript/README.md

 # Namaste JavaScript Notes 🎯
 This is my attempt at sharing JS knowledge with everyone, even those who might not have the time to go through all the videos.
 Also, I will use this repo for quick reference to JS concepts when necessary.

+## ❓ what it is

+> This repo maintains my version of javascript notes which I learned from the famous [Namaste Javascript Youtube Series](https://www.youtube.com/watch?v=pN6jk0uUrD8&list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP&index=1&ab_channel=AkshaySaini) by Akshay Saini.

 ## 📝 Resource Used
 [Namaste 🙏 JavaScript course](https://www.youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP) by [Akshay Saini](https://github.com/akshaymarch7)